nwjs/node/doc/api/fs.md

 * On Aix systems, this feature depends on [`AHAFS`][], which must be enabled.

-If the underlying functionality is not available for some reason, then `fs.watch` will not be able to function.
-For example, watching files or directories can be unreliable, and in some cases impossible, on network file systems (NFS, SMB, etc), or host file systems when using virtualization software such as Vagrant, Docker, etc.
+If the underlying functionality is not available for some reason, then `fs.watch()` will not be able to function and may thrown an exception.
+For example, watching files or directories can be unreliable, and in some cases impossible, on network file systems (NFS, SMB, etc) or host file systems when using virtualization software such as Vagrant or Docker.

 It is still possible to use `fs.watchFile()`, which uses stat polling, but this method is slower and less reliable.